Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: The Weather Model

-where $\mathbf{D}_t^{K-k+1}\in \mathbb{R}^{M\times N \times m}$ is the decoder hidden state, $K$ is the total number of layers, and $k \in \{1, \cdots K\}$.
-As shown in Figure \ref{fig:model_graph}, the context matcher sums the hidden states in the time dimension and reverses the order of the states.
-Next, these states pass to the decoder's corresponding layers, and the input passes the first layer of the decoder.
-The first layer produces the next hidden state and the input to the next layer.
-The decoder's final layer produces the inputs to the output convolutions, as shown in Figure \ref{fig:model_graph}.
-Output convolutions allow us to use higher dimensions in the first layer of the encoder.
-With this layer, we can produce predictions with the desired number of dimensions.

-We show the recursive prediction of the decoder in Figure \ref{fig:decoder}.
-The decoder uses the predictions produced in the previous time step.
-Thus, we can make any sequence length of predictions with this set-up.
-We observed that this architecture prevents overfit and increases generalization.
+where $\mathcal{D}_t^{K-k+1}\in \mathbb{R}^{M\times N \times L_{\mathrm{hid}}}$ is the decoder hidden state, $K$ is the total number of layers and $k \in \{1, \dots K\}$.
+As shown in Fig. \ref{fig:model_graph}, the context matcher sums the hidden states and reverses the order of the states.
+Here, we reverse the matching of the hidden states of the encoder's layers to increase the performance of the mechanism.
+Next, the produced state $\mathcal{D}_{t-1}^{1}$ is passed to the decoder's corresponding layers and the input $\mathbf{Y}_t$ passes the first layer of the decoder, as shown in Fig.\ref{fig:model_graph}.
+The first layer produces the next hidden state $\mathcal{D}_{t+1}^{1}$ and passes it to the next layer.
+The decoder's final layer produces the input to the output convolutions, $\mathcal{D}_{t+1}^{K}$, as shown in Fig. \ref{fig:model_graph}.
+The output convolutions produce the prediction $\hat{\mathbf{Y}}_{t+1}$ for the time step $t+1$.
+Through this approach, we can utilize higher dimensions in the initial layer of the encoder, thereby achieve predictions with any desired number of dimensions.
+The recursive prediction of the decoder is given in Fig. \ref{fig:enc_dec}.
+The decoder uses the predictions produced in the previous time step, allowing us to set the forecast horizon to any value.